1998 Illinois elections: State Senate

-Some of the seats of the Illinois Senate were up for election in 1998.
+41 out of 59 seats in the Illinois Senate were up for election in 1998.
 Republicans retained control of the chamber.

 State House of Representatives

 All of the seats in the Illinois House of Representatives were up for election in 1998.
 Democrats retained control of the chamber.

 Judicial elections

 Multiple judicial positions were up for election in 1998.

 Ballot measure

 Illinois voters voted on a single ballot measure in 1998.
 In order to be approved, the measures required either 60% support among those specifically voting on the amendment or 50% support among all ballots cast in the elections.

 Illinois Courts Commission Amendment

 Voters approved the Illinois Courts Commission Amendment, a legislatively referred constitutional amendment which amended Article VI, Section 15 of the Constitution of Illinois to make modifications to the courts commission.

 Local elections

 Local elections were held.
 These included county elections, such as the Cook County elections.